About This Blog

-Showing one post in Admissibility of Electronic Evidence.
+Showing 2 posts in Admissibility of Electronic Evidence.

 In Part V of this series, we summarized the cases from late 2006 and all of 2007.
 Quick summary of those cases: the District Court concluded that imaged files should be the default form of production absent party agreement, the Bankruptcy Court issued summary judgment against a party found to have knowingly destroyed ESI despite reasonably anticipating litigation, the Superior Court declared spoliation requires intent not just negligence, and the Court of Chancery required discovery requests be supported by “a particularized showing of need.”
 On to 2008.

 In a series of cases culminating in State v.
 Sisson, 2008 WL 162825 (Jan.
 17, 2008), the Superior Court dealt with multiple issues of admissibility and validity of electronic evidence in a criminal case.
 Michael Arkfeld's eLaw Exchange provides the following concise summary: